-When the SR-71 was retired in 1990, one Blackbird, #972, was flown from its birthplace at United States Air Force Plant 42 in Palmdale, California, to go on exhibit at what is now the Smithsonian Institution's Steven F. Udvar-Hazy Center in Chantilly, Virginia.
+When the SR-71 was retired in 1990, one Blackbird in particular, #972, was flown from its birthplace at United States Air Force Plant 42 in Palmdale, California, to be placed on perminant exhibit at what is now the Smithsonian Institution's Steven F. Udvar-Hazy Center in Chantilly, Virginia.

-On 6 March 1990, Lt.
+On March 6th 1990, Lt.
 Col. Raymond E. Yeilding and Lt.
-Col. Joseph T. Vida piloted SR-71 S/N 61-7972 on its final Senior Crown flight and its final blaze of glory, and in the process of making her final flight...#972 set four new speed records for the books:
+Col. Joseph T. Vida piloted SR-71 S/N 61-7972 on its final Senior Crown flight and its last blaze of glory, and in the process...#972 set four new speed records:

 Los Angeles, California, to Washington, D.C., distance 2,299.7 miles, average speed 2,144.8 miles per hour, and an elapsed time of 64 minutes 20 seconds.

 West Coast to East Coast, distance 2,404 miles, average speed 2,124.5 miles per hour, and an elapsed time of 67 minutes 54 seconds.